SECTION II – THEORIES OF CRIME AND DEVIANCE

 a.
 Society’s response to offenders is important.

 b.
-It determines the individual futures of those labeled as criminals.
+It determines the individual future of those labeled as criminals.

 c.
 It may contribute to increased criminality by reducing the behavioral options available to labeled offenders.